 Unfortunately, not only are the Carrara marble alternatives often more expensive, but you never truly see a price per square foot to compare prices.

 So again, I dwelled.
 I got quotes, and then even more quotes.
 I looked at product and just wasn’t overjoyed with any of them, no matter how beautiful.
-So begins the journey towards our Danby Marble countertops and I hope you learn something from our process!
+So begins the journey towards our Danby Marble countertops – we’re sharing in the hope that others can learn something from our decision process!

 What is Carrara Marble?